 Vital signs recorded will include resting heart rate and blood pressure, which will be measured using standard clinical oscillometric equipment.
-In the core set of procedures option in Table 1, vital signs may be skipped to save participant time.
+Each vital sign will be measured three times and the mean of the three measurements will be recorded.
+At the PI's discretion, the practice of obtaining three measurements may be revised due to time constraints or other disaster related factors.
+The time estimates in Table 1 account for this variance in procedure with the enhanced set featuring three measurements while the basic set includes only one measurement.
+In the core set of procedures option, vital signs may be skipped to save participant time.